-Since these substances are considered central nervous system depressants, they cause psychological changes in mood, such as euphoria, depression, or reduced inhibition.
-Such changes are the main reason why barbiturates are often abused.
+Since these substances considered central nervous system depressants.
+They cause psychological changes in mood, such as euphoria, depression, or reduced inhibition.
+Such changes the main reason why barbiturates often abused.

 Aside from those given above, other side effects of barbiturates include the following:

 - impaired judgment